-3. Which impact of costs on the investment return is shown in table 2 (composition of costs)?
+3. Which annual cost impact is shown in table 2 (composition of costs)?

-The table shows the impact of the different types of costs on the investment return the investor might get at the end of the recommended holding period.
-The values indicated are the annualized impact on return per year, and more precisely the RIY at the recommended holding period.
+For insurance-based investment products, the table shows the impact of the different types of costs on the investment return the investor might get at the end of the recommended holding period.
+The values indicated are the impact on return per year, and more precisely the RIY at the recommended holding period.